Medically reviewed on June 7, 2018

 Appropriate studies have not been performed on the relationship of age to the effects of alirocumab injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of alirocumab injection in the elderly.
+However, elderly patients are more sensitive to the effects of alirocumab than younger adults.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.